Translate this page into:

 In Group A (MN monotherapy), 11 (73.3%) patients were satisfied (grade-3) with the treatment while 4 (26.6%) were only slightly satisfied (grade-2) with the treatment results.
 While, among the patients enrolled in Group B (MN+PRP), 13 (86.6%) patients were very satisfied (grade-3/4) with treatment, while 2 (13.3%) patients showed extreme satisfaction (grade-5) after 20 weeks follow-up period.
 In Group A (MN monotherapy), the mean PSS increased from 1.75 (±0.134) at 4 weeks to 2.6 (±0.507) at the end of 20 weeks.
 While in Group B (MN+PRP), the mean PSS increased from 2.8 (±0.214) at 4 weeks to 4.1 (±0.352) at the end of 20 weeks.
 On comparison of the two groups, the results were statistically significant (P < 0.05) [Table 1].

 Global improvement scores were assessed at the end of 20 weeks.
-In Group A (microneedling monotherapy), 80% (n = 12) of patients showed moderate (grade-II) to good improvement (grade-III), while 20% (n = 3) showed minimal improvement (grade-I) [Figures 7 and 8].
+In Group A (microneedling monotherapy), 80% (n = 12) of patients showed moderate (grade-II) to good improvement (grade-III), while 20% (n = 3) showed minimal improvement (grade-I) [Figure 7 and 8].
 In Group B (microneedling combined with autologous PRP), 6.6% (n = 1) patients had excellent improvement (grade IV), and 93.3% (n = 14) patients had moderate (grade III) to good improvement (grade II) in the esthetic appearance of the treated lesions [Figures 9-12].
 The mean global improvement scale scores at the end of 20 weeks were 1.80 (±0.414) and 3.07 (±0.258) in Group A and Group B, respectively, which showed statistical significance (P = 0.019) [Table 1].

 No major adverse effect has been recorded with the use of MN or PRP during or after the procedure and during the follow-up period.
 Minimal side effects included mild pain, erythema, and burning sensation which required no additional treatment and subsided by itself in about 4–6 h [Table 1].

 A dermoscopy was done to assess for background erythema, pigmentation, alteration in melanocytic pattern, and atrophy.
 Among the study, participant’s improvement in terms of decrease in erythema and pigmentation was seen in 60% (n = 9) in Group A and 73.3% (n = 11) cases in Group B was seen.
-Pigmentation alteration in terms of a decrease in leukoderma was observed in 63.3% (n = 19) cases among the total after 20 weeks [Figures 13 and 14].
+Pigmentation alteration in terms of a decrease in leukoderma was observed in 63.3% (n = 19) cases among the total after 20 weeks [Figure 13 and 14].

 DISCUSSION